-Secret delegation is performed by propagation of the SCT that was created by the root Coordinator.
-This involves using the <wsse:RequestSecurityTokenResponse> element and encrypting the shared secret for the new participant as a new proof token.
+Secret delegation is performed by propagation of the security token that was created by the root Coordinator.
+This involves using the <wst:IssuedTokens> header containing a <wst:RequestSecurityTokenResponse> element.
+The entire header SHOULD be encrypted for the new participant.

-The participants can then use the SCT (which has a URI that can be used to locate the corresponding key/secret) using WS-Security by providing a signature based on the key/secret to authenticate and authorize the right to register with the activity that created the coordination context.
+The participants can then use the shared secret using WS-Security by providing a signature based on the key/secret to authenticate and authorize the right to register with the activity that created the coordination context.